bradh352/ansible-scripts/roles/sonic/README.md

 members will be indented, while an array will have a leading `-` but its members will be at the same indention level.
 For example, `sonic_interfaces` and `sonic_vlans` take dictionaries, but `sonic_routes` and the `vlans` member of `sonic_interfaces` takes an array.
+Design decisions were made for ease of processing the variables based on how SONiC is configured.
 See the example config if still confused.

 * `sonic_bgp_ip`: IPv4 Address with subnet mask to use for running BGP.
 This will set up a Loopback Interface with the address and also be configured as